sergicanet9/scv-go-tools/README.md

 - INFRASTRUCTURE/MONGO: provides MongoDB connection function and Repository Pattern with CRUD operations using the official [mongo-driver](https://github.com/mongodb/mongo-go-driver) package.
 - INFRASTRUCTURE/POSTGRES: provides PostgreSQL connection function and an interface to implement the Repository Pattern using Go´s included [database/sql](http://go-database-sql.org) package.

-- API/UTILS: provides JSON success/error responses with logs and Middlewares for error handling and JWT token-based authorization.
+- API/UTILS: provides JSON success/error responses with logs and Middlewares for error handling and JWT authentication & role-based authorization.

 ## Usage steps
 1. Create an empty repository and clone it.